valekar/blockydoc/src/pages/blog/2020-08-09-smart-contract-development-with-truffle.md

 ---
 templateKey: blog-post
 title: Smart Contract development with Truffle
-date: 2020-07-20T00:04:10.000Z
+date: 2020-08-09T00:21:10.000Z
 featuredimage: /img/smart_contract_truffle.jpeg
 featuredpost: false
 description: Playing with Smart contract development.
 tags:
   - React
+  - Ethereum
-  - ethereum
+  - Solidity
 ---

 ![SmartContract](/img/smart_contract_truffle.jpeg){class="has-text-centered"}

 I wanted to know about the smart contracts and so I started playing around developing smart contracts using truffle.
 To my amusement, it is not so bad at all.
 I really learnt a lot about blockchain concepts.
 At first, it felt really a daunting task.
 But as I progressed through, it really got interested.
 Below is the set of instructions that I followed for developing smart contracts.

-# Smart Contract development
+# Smart Contract Development

 Here is an example project that I setup in my local environment **[AssetTokenization](https://github.com/valekar/AssetTokenization){target="\_blank"}**

 The idea of the above project is about asset tokenization.
 The idea is that one can generate ERC 20 token (fungible token).
-We have used OpenZeppelin CrowdSale contract.
-We use visual code to develop the dapp applications
+I have used OpenZeppelin CrowdSale contract and ERC20 token contract.
+I used visual code to develop the dapp applications

 ## To Install Truffle